Techtonica/curriculum/roles-in-tech/dev-ops.md

 ### Challenge

-To be a certified DevOps Engineer one should refer to [AWS Certified DevOps Engineer - Professional](https://aws.amazon.com/certification/certified-devops-engineer-professional/)
+To become a certified DevOps Engineer one should refer to [AWS Certified DevOps Engineer - Professional](https://aws.amazon.com/certification/certified-devops-engineer-professional/)

 ### Check for Understanding